LaxmiYathalam/Amazon_Sales_Analysis/README.md

 9. Find the details of the top 5 products with the highest total sales, where the total sale for each product is greater than the average sale across all products.
 10. Find Top 5 states by total orders where each state orders is greater than average orders accross state orders.
 11. Identify returning customers: Label customers as "Returning" if they have placed more than one returns otherwise mark them as "New."

+# Getting Started
+To begin your own analysis or explore the dataset further, follow these steps:

+Clone the repository to your local machine.
+Ensure you have a SQL environment set up for executing queries.
+Load the provided dataset into your SQL database.
+Execute the SQL queries provided within the repository to analyze the data and extract insights.
+Tailor the analysis or queries according to your specific objectives and requirements.

+# Conclusion
+This project aims to provide valuable insights into Amazon sales trends, customer preferences, and other factors influencing e-commerce operations.
+By analyzing the dataset and tackling relevant questions, we seek to empower stakeholders to make informed decisions and improve their sales strategies.

+# Notice
+All customer names and data utilized in this project are generated via AI and random functions.
+They bear no resemblance to actual data associated with Amazon or any other entity.
+This project is intended solely for educational and learning purposes, and any resemblance to real individuals, businesses, or events is purely coincidental.